ecashin/Mpc1KPgm/README.md

 This software depends on .NET Core 5 and has been tested on Linux.

+The `jq` command is handy for working with JSON but is not required.

 ## Building and Running

 The software is built and run